dev4press/archivespress/readme.txt

 The plugin doesn't have any global settings or configuration panels.

 == Changelog ==
+= Version: 3.3 / June 28, 2024 =
+* New: updated plugin system requirements
+* Edit: reverted blocks packages dependencies and build to WP 6.1
+* Fix: minor issue with duplicated directives for multi block
+* Fix: block dependencies causing blocks to not load

 = Version: 3.2 / March 2, 2024 =
 * New: updated plugin system requirements
 * Edit: built with the updated core libraries